root-project/web/manual/creating_a_user_application/index.md

    ./demo1
 {% endhighlight %}

-You will get the following output:
+The following message is displayed:

 {% highlight C++ %}
 Info in <TCanvas::Print>: pdf file demo1.pdf has been created
 {% endhighlight %}

-`demo1.pdf` contains the plot of the function `f1`.
+The `demo1.pdf` file is saved in the current working directory.
+The pdf file contains the plot of the `f1` function.

 ## Quitting ROOT when closing the canvas

+Use {% include ref class="TApplication" %} to display the output on a screen.
-To see the output on screen use {% include ref class="TApplication" %} to create a ROOT application environment that provides an interface to the windowing system event loops and event handlers.
+{% include ref class="TApplication" %} creates a ROOT application environment that provides an interface to the windowing system event loops and event handlers.

 To run the canvas as a standalone application you must create a `TApplication` object.